davish/davi.sh/src/content/reading/2024/a-deepness-in-the-sky.md

 storytelling device.
 The human storyline paints a vivid picture of a far-future spacefaring civilization that still feels grounded by the limitations of technology.
 Spaceflight takes decades in ramjet ships, with crews rotating in and out of cryosleep.
-I loved the ways that cryosleep affected the political and dynamics among the humans.
+I loved the ways that cryosleep affected the political and social dynamics among the humans.

-The Qeng Ho trading civilization is post-Cold War neoliberalism taken to its limit. _A Deepness in the Sky_ was written in the late 90s and the Qeng Ho are cast as the heroes of the story, but Vinge still manages to describe and portray the downfalls and limits of the unending quest for efficiency that felt precient when reading after the supply chain disruptions of the 2020 pandemic.
+The Qeng Ho trading civilization is post-Cold War neoliberalism taken to its limit. _A Deepness in the Sky_ was written in the late 90s and the Qeng Ho are cast as the heroes of the story, but Vinge still manages to portray the downfalls and limits of the unending quest for efficiency that felt precient when reading after the supply chain disruptions of the 2020 pandemic.

 Vinge was a Computer Science professor as his day job.
 One of the most interesting ideas he puts forward in the book is that of the programmer-archaeologist.
 Thousands of years